 The Great Ocean Road is Australia’s most spectacular and well-renowned road journey — one that every Australian and visitor to Australia must experience at least once in their lifetime.
-Given the splendour and natural beauty of the entire stretch of highway, the road also sees a significant amount of awestruck travellers come from far and wide just to spend a couple of days exploring the region.
+Given the stunning and natural beauty of the entire stretch of highway, the road also sees a significant amount of travellers come from far and wide just to spend a couple of days exploring the region.
 If you are planning on a visit and are wondering about the best time of year to come, then read on for some tips that will help you plan your adventure.

 There is a good reason why the Great Ocean Road experiences a peak season, and that’s because visiting in the summer months of December through to February will leave you captivated.
 Not only is the divine beauty of the Great Ocean Road even more pronounced at this time of year, but summer is also when you can do all the warm-weather activities, like surfing, swimming, snorkelling, beach lounging and so forth.

 If you come at the right time of year, you could spend your time visiting some of the fun festivals that are native to the region.
-Again, the summer months pull in the crowds with the Falls Music Festival in Lorne, the Lorne Pier to Pub festival, the Geelong Vintage Rally, the Apollo Bay Show, the Food & Wine Festival and the Port Fairy Moyneyana Festival.
+Again, the summer months pull in the crowds with the Falls Music Festival in Lorne, the Lorne Pier to Pub festival, the Geelong Vintage Rally, the Apollo Bay Seafood Show, the Food & Wine Festival and the Port Fairy Moyneyana Festival.